 Simmons cleared his throat uncomfortably, clutching at the neck of his armor with both hands.
 "Sarge, what if he just shoots me?"

-As if in response, the silent pony in the cell tossed his emptied pistol to the ground wordlessly, along with the clip.
+As if in response, the silent pony tossed his emptied pistol to the ground, along with the clip.
 Sarge almost looked surprised, but he chuckled approvingly and nodded once.
 "See there, Simmons?
 Now make me proud, son!"

 "Maybe…maybe we should see if the alien-pony agrees, too?"
 Simmons stammered, doing his damnedest to stall as his claws fidgeted with the clasps, glancing around the room anxiously only to have his eyes settle upon Graceful Melody.

 Simmons stared stupidly at the numerous scars marking the pony’s torso, realizing far too late that he should have let sleeping dogs lie.
-As Graceful rolled his head slowly on his shoulders, the soldier noticed black text tattooed across the pony’s collarbone and when he silently read the phrase spelled out in disjointed block letters, the color drained from his face: Behold, a pale horse.
+As Graceful rolled his head slowly on his shoulders, the soldier noticed black text tattooed across his collarbone.
+When he silently read the phrase spelled out in disjointed block letters, the color drained from his face: Behold, a pale horse.